Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 Using a Content Delivery Network (CDN) in conjunction with the Azure VMware Solution assists in optimizing the retrieval and distribution of static and dynamic assets for the application through caching.

+### Recommendation
-Consider placing your content behind Azure CDN to improve responsiveness and reduce latency for those accessing the applications and websites.
+Place your content behind Azure CDN to improve responsiveness and reduce latency for those accessing the applications and websites.

 ### Assessment questions
 - How is retrieving static assets from the website or application optimized?